-Southern Italy, where the economy is eternally suffering, for example the female condition is different.
+For example, in Southern Italy, where the economy is eternally suffering, the female condition is different.
 But I live in a big city, and my family is very open and modern!
 Men involved in the kitchen is another story.
-We’re a little set back in that field.
+We're a little setback in that field.
 Only some of my Italian male friends know how to cook, and very few have learned it from their mothers.

 My mother never needed to tell me about the significance of ingredients because shopping for them in our neighborhood farmer's market and local butcher, fishmonger, spice vendor, etc. was a given.
 We'd set out with a list and return home laden with fresh seasonal goods.

 I learned about the importance of quality ingredients naturally.
-In the kitchen, mom gave me small tasks – just like she does with my 4 year-old son nowadays.
-She explained why she’d perform certain actions, why you add salt to boiling water later, why you put lemon on freshly pared artichokes, etc., not in the hope of instructing me so much, as that of simply sharing the knowledge.
-Slowly the tasks became more and more demanding, she soon delegated work in my little apartment kitchen where I was later living on my own; and then we began competing.
-Now she calls me for advice, by far the greatest compliment.
+Mom gave me small tasks in the kitchen - just like she does with my 4-year-old son nowadays.
+She explained why she'd perform certain actions, why you add salt to boiling water later, why you put lemon on freshly pared artichokes, etc., not in the hope of instructing me so much as that of simply sharing the knowledge.
+Slowly the tasks became more and more demanding, she soon delegated work in my little apartment kitchen where I was later living on my own, and then we began competing.
+Now she calls me for advice, which is by far the greatest compliment.